-- If personal accounts are used for access to a school owned mobile device, staff must be aware that school use will be synched to their personal cloud, and personal use may become visible in school and in the classroom. - PIN access to the device must always be known by the network manager. - Exit process when the device is returned the staff member must log in with personal ID so that the device can be Factory Reset and cleared for reuse.
+• If personal accounts are used for access to a school owned mobile device, staff must be aware that school use will be synched to their personal cloud, and personal use may become visible in school and in the classroom.

+- PIN access to the device must always be known by the Network Manager. - Exit process when the device is returned the staff member must log in with their personal ID so that the device can be Factory Reset and cleared for reuse.

-Students' use of personal devices
+Pupils' use of personal devices

-- The PRU accepts that there may be particular circumstances in which a parent wishes their child to have a mobile phone for their own safety. - If a student breaches the school policy, then the device will be confiscated and will be held in a secure place in the school office.
-Mobile devices will be released to parents or carers in accordance with the school policy. - Phones and devices must not be taken into examinations.
-Students found in possession of a mobile device during an exam will be reported to the appropriate examining body.
-This may result in the student's withdrawal from either that examination or all examinations. - Students should protect their phone numbers by only giving them to trusted friends and family members.
-Students will be instructed in safe and appropriate use of mobile phones and personally-owned devices and will be made aware of boundaries and consequences. - Students will be provided with school mobile phones to use in specific learning activities under the supervision of a member of staff.
+- The school accepts that there may be particular circumstances in which a parent/carer wishes for their child to have a mobile phone for their own safety. - If a pupil breaches the school policy, then the device will be confiscated and will be held in a secure place in the school office.
+Mobile devices will be released to parents/carers in accordance with the school policy. - Phones and devices must not be taken into examinations.
+Pupils found in possession of a mobile device during an exam will be reported to the appropriate examining body.
+This may result in the pupil's withdrawal from either that examination or all examinations. - Pupils should protect their phone numbers by only giving them to trusted friends and family members.
+Pupils will be instructed in safe and appropriate use of mobile phones and personally owned devices and will be made aware of boundaries and consequences. - Pupils will be provided with school mobile phones to use in specific learning activities under the supervision of a member of staff.
 Such mobile phones will be set up so that only those features required for the activity will be enabled.